Tips for an amicable divorce – In the beginning…

 3. Plan how to tell your partner it’s over

-This is one of the most an important conversations you will ever have.
+This is one of the most important conversations you will ever have.
 It’s important to think it through and plan what you are going to say.
 Plan a time when the kids aren’t around (create the situation if necessary) and a time when you won’t be interrupted or distracted.
 Consider how shocked will your partner be.
 The more surprised or shocked by your revelation your partner is, the longer it will take them to accept the divorce.

 4. Keep talking to your partner but keep the first conversation short

-It’s tempting to think that once you’ve made a decision to end a relationship that you need to sort everything out straightaway.
+It’s tempting to think that once you’ve made a decision to end a relationship you need to sort everything out straightaway.
 You don’t.
 The first conversation is to convey one message and one message only.
-This is ‘it’s over, I’m sorry this is so hurtful, but I’m decided and I won’t change my mind’.
+This is ‘it’s over, I’m sorry this is so hurtful, but I’ve decided and I won’t change my mind’.
 You may have to repeat the message several times but don’t focus on the future or sorting out other issues.
 It’s best not to defend yourself against criticism levelled or rise to any bait.
 This is the time for maximum self-control.
 Make it clear you hope to discuss things and make amicable arrangements with everybody’s best interests at heart, but that now is not the time.

 5. Be patient, give your partner time to adjust